realdanielbyrne/BeersCaseStudy/report.md

 # Analysis

-## The Data Basics
+The data provided consisted of two csv files, [beers.csv](./beers.csv) and [breweries.csv](./beers.csv) containing a sampling of information on craft beers and breweries across the United States.

+##### Beers.csv
+The Beers dataset contains a list of 2410 US craft beers.

+- *Name:* Name of the beer.
+- *Beer_ID:* Unique identifier of the beer.
+- *ABV:* Alcohol by volume of the beer.
+- *IBU:* International Bitterness Units of the beer.
+- *Brewery_ID:* Brewery id associated with the beer.
+- *Style:* Style of the beer.
+- *Ounces:* Ounces of beer.

+##### Breweries.csv
+The Breweries dataset contains 558 US breweries.

+- *Brew_ID:* Unique identifier of the brewery.
+- *Name:* Name of the brewery.
+- *City:* City where the brewery is located.
+- *State:* State where the brewery is located.

 We noticed a few abnormalities in the datasets.

-1005 out of 2410 (41.7% ) beers did not have an IBU value.
-62 out of 2410 (2.57%) beers did not have a ABV value.
+- 1005 out of 2410 (41.7% ) beers did not have an IBU value.
+- 62 out of 2410 (2.57%) beers did not have a ABV value.

 Beers with missing values are not represented in the analysis.

 <table class="table table-striped table-condensed" style="font-size: 12px; width: auto !important; ">
 <caption style="font-size: initial !important;">NA, Not NA, Null and Unique Total Counts</caption>